Reading Time: 14 minutes

 - Addiction Technology Transfer Center (ATTC): This network is an international, multidisciplinary resource for professionals working in the addiction and recovery field.
 It offers training and assistance for providers, covering treatment issues and barriers faced by LGBT individuals.

-- Association of Gay and Lesbian Psychiatrists: This organization is a community of psychiatrists that advocates and educates on LGBTQ+ mental health concerns.
+- Association of Gay and Lesbian Psychiatrists: This organization is a community of psychiatrists who advocate and educate on LGBTQ+ mental health concerns.
 The site includes a page of resources specifically for the LGBTQ+ community.

 - CDC LGBT Health: This Centers for Disease Control and Prevention site offers information and resources on some of the health issues and inequities affecting LGBT communities.
 It also provides additional links to other related resources.

-- Center of Excellence on LGBTQ+ Behavioral Health Equity: This organization, funded through SAMHSA, aims to support strategies for mental health and substance use disorder treatments that address disparities impacting the LGBTQ+ community.
+- The National SOGIE Center: This organization supports strategies for mental health and substance use disorder treatments that address disparities impacting the LGBTQ+ community.
 It offers information and resources to enhance the care of this population.

 - Gay and Lesbian Medical Association: This national organization is the world’s oldest association of LGBTQ+ healthcare professionals.
 It is committed to ensuring health equity for LGBTQ+ individuals.
 The focus is on advocacy, education, and research.

 - LGBT Foundation: This foundation “believes in a fair and equal society where all LGBT people can achieve their full potential.”
 The foundation offers support, advice, and information relating to mental health issues and drug and alcohol abuse and addiction.
-The aim is to provide support that allows LBGT people to increase skills, self-confidence, and knowledge to improve their health and well-being.
+Based in the UK, the aim is to provide support that allows LBGT people to increase skills, self-confidence, and knowledge to improve their health and well-being.

 - Substance Abuse and Mental Health Services Administration: SAMHSA is a U.S. Department of Health and Human Services agency charged with leading public health efforts to advance the behavioral health of the nation.
 It provides LGBTQ+ resources including survey reports, federal initiatives, and related behavioral health resources.